marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/how-to-invoke-the-garbage-collector.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: garbage collector, invocation, ggc_collect

 .. _invoking-the-garbage-collector:

-.. index:: garbage collector, invocation

-.. index:: ggc_collect

 How to invoke the garbage collector
 ***********************************